bit-meddler/rpiCap/README.md

 4. But wait!
 [This arducam](https://www.arducam.com/product/arducam-full-hd-color-global-shutter-camera-for-raspberry-pi-2-3mp-ar0234-wide-angle-pivariety-camera-module-b0353/) has a Global Shutter, and apparently an external sync (TTL?)
 Input.
 Were here guys!
 This might just do it.
 It's Colour, and in the Visible spectrum (not really what we want for MoCap), but if I can grab the luma portion and it syncs correctly.
 We're rock'in!

+5. Even better the 'Authentic' pi V2 HQ Camera now either emits _'source'_ or accepts _'sink'_ a timing signal.
+So this needs to be distributed from one Sync Master, to all the other cameras.
+Not as slick as PtP, but an accepted method.
+Will need to be a LVDS on twisted pair I think.
+This is going to be Amazing!!!

 ## Licence
 This project is subject to the GPLv3 Licence, a copy is in the root, and will be refferenced in the source and resource files going forwards.